schutzwerk/CANalyzat0r/docker/README.md

 ## Starting and building
 If you have the `Makefile` of the CANalyzat0r repository you can use `make build` and `make run` to build the image and run the container.

-Otherwise you can use the following commands to get the image and run the container manually:
+Otherwise you can use the following commands to get the image and run the container manually.
+Please make sure to replace the placeholders with the correct values for your setup:

 ```
 $ docker pull schutzwerk/canalyzat0r # Pull the image